 Ear mites are spread from cat to cat by contact.
 They are more common in young cats and all kittens in a litter can suffer from an ear mite infection.
 Ear mites can live outside the cat's ear as well. therefore, good flea control products will help to control mites.
 Remebering that ear mites are a contagious condition is important.
 If you purchse a new kitten or if your purring puss develops an ear maldy, be sure to consult with your vet quickly to prevent the 'monster from the deep canal' infecting other cats or dogs in your home.

-Feline lower urinary tract disease (flutd), feeding cats, multi cat households, ear mites and more...
+Feeding cats, first aid kits, multi cat households, diabetes mellitus and more...
 Learn more...